 - Always be skeptical of any unexpected invoice, or request to get or pay for anything by using gift

 - Never answer authentication recovery questions (e.g. What is your mother’s maiden name?) with real answers.
-Unfortunately, that means you’ll have to write down each question and answer for each website that requires them, but you’ll be far less likely to have your account hijacked.
+Unfortunately, that means you will have to write down each question and answer for each website that requires them, but you will be far less likely to have your account hijacked.

-- It is ok to speak to (confirm with) an email sender’s request to transfer that $30,000 by the end of the day, even if it is your boss.
+- It is okay to speak to (confirm with) an email sender’s request to transfer that $30,000 by the end of the day, even if it is your boss.
 Better safe than sorry.

 - Know who to report any suspicious emails to at your workplace.
 Don’t delete the email – report it.

-- Invest in a password management tool – ain’t nobody got the time to remember all those passwords!
+- Invest in a password management tool – nobody has the time to remember all those passwords!

 10. Be vigilant with suspicious SMS messages.
 Your bank will NEVER ask you to access your account from an SMS.

 Do not wait until you are the next news headline or statistic.
 Book a Meeting with us today to start implementing the comprehensive security solutions your business deserves.
 We are also offering a complimentary Dark web search of your email and will give you a break down on the report when you sign up here.